 Market reaction: Equity markets initially reacted positively to the pickup in the expectations of global economic conditions, but were tempered by the breakdown of creditor negotiations in Greece.
+China led stock market turmoil around the globe in August, with the FTSE 100 falling by around 8% overnight on 'Black Monday'.
+Indices have not recovered to their previous levels but some improvement has been seen.
 Government bond markets were quite volatile with yields rising (i.e. prices falling) initially as the risks of deflation seemingly abated.
 Thereafter yields fell on the outcome of the UK general election and assisted by reappraisal of deflationary factors, before rising again.
-Bond markets were distorted by the size of the European Central Bank's QE programme, so large that it created illiquidity in the very markets in which it needed to acquire these bonds, notably German government bonds (bunds) where yields were in negative territory.
-There was a net increase in gilt yields over the quarter.
-2-year gilt yields rose by 17bp to 0.56% whilst 3-year yields rose by 25bp to 1.01%.
-5- and 10-year gilt yields increased by 35bp and 48bp to 1.51% and 2.02% respectively.
-20 year gilt yields saw an increase of 47bp to 2.57%.
+Concerns around China saw bond yields dropping again through August and September.
+Bond markets were also distorted by the size of the European Central Bank's QE programme, so large that it created illiquidity in the very markets in which it needed to acquire these bonds, notably German government bonds (bunds) where yields were in negative territory.